Truant (album): Background and music

 On May 22, 2002, while on a European tour supporting their DreamWorks debut Anthology, Alien Ant Farm's tour bus collided with a truck on a highway in the Spanish town of Navalmoral de la Mata.
 The crash killed Welsh bus driver Christopher Holland and injured all four band members: lead singer Dryden Mitchell suffered a spinal cord injury; guitarist Terry Corso broke his ankle; bassist Tye Zamora sustained a right foot injury; and drummer Mike Cosgrove suffered cuts and bruises along with back and neck pain.
 The incident forced the cancellation of tour dates and a lengthy recovery period, but it ultimately fueled the introspective and resilient tone of their follow-up album.

-The album has a more diverse range of styles than Anthology, incorporating sounds such as Spanish salsa (on the track "Tia Lupé"), jazz (on the track "Never Meant"), ska (on the track "1000 Days") and reggae (on the track "Glow").
-The album has also been categorized by reviewers as drawing from metal/hardcore, pop punk, acoustic music, Caribbean music, classical music and rap.
+The album features a more diverse range of styles than Anthology, with alternative metal, pop-punk, nu metal and post-grunge being the most prevalent.
+Truant also incorporates sounds such as Spanish salsa (on the track "Tia Lupé"), jazz (on the track "Never Meant"), ska (on the track "1000 Days") and reggae (on the track "Glow"), as well as acoustic, Caribbean, classical, hip-hop and Latin.
 The track "S.S.
-Recognize" was a re-recording of an early demo from the 1990s, with Spin labelling it as rap metal in their 2003 review.
-Edna Gundersen of USA Today called "S.S.
-Recognize" a "crackling rap-rocker" in her 2003 review, and also said that the track "Sarah Wynn" was about addiction.
-The Ledger claimed in 2003 that "S.S.
-Recognize" should have stayed "lost at sea", and considered "Tia Lupé" to be "an alt-metal Latin combination that works".
-The closing track "Hope" was labelled an "acoustic quasi-ballad", and held special significance for Mitchell, as it was the song he was playing when the bus accident occurred.
-In addition to its acoustic influence, it also incorporates classical-inspired strings, with the string arrangements being led by Suzie Katayama.
-She had also led the Japanese-style orchestra on Incubus's song "Aqueous Transmission", the closing track from their 2001 album Morning View.
+Recognize" was a re-recording of an early demo from the 1990s, being described as rap metal by Spin, and a "crackling rap-rocker" by Edna Gundersen of USA Today.
+She also noted that the track "Sarah Wynn" was about addiction, while "Never Meant" has been described as being about an ex-girlfriend.
+The Ledger considered "Tia Lupé" to be "an alt-metal Latin combination that works," while the closing track, "Hope", has been labeled an "acoustic quasi-ballad."
+It holds special significance for Mitchell, since it was the song he was playing when the bus accident occurred.
+In addition to its acoustic influence is a string arrangement, led by Suzie Katayama.
+She also led the Japanese-style orchestra on Incubus's song "Aqueous Transmission", the closing track from their 2001 album Morning View.
 Blender considered "Hope" to musically be aiming for "'Billie Jean'–style pop paranoia".
-Lyrically, "Never Meant" has been described as being about an ex-girlfriend.

 Upon release, several reviewers compared the album's sound to Faith No More, with the track "Rubber Mallet" having the line "indecision breaks my vision", which was believed to be a reference to a line from Faith No More's song "Falling to Pieces".
 During the January 2003 Big Day Out Festival in Australia, a local interviewer asked Faith No More's singer Mike Patton whether he was a fan of Alien Ant Farm, but Patton was dismissive of the band.